rux-lang/Web/src/docs/variables/overview.md

 counter += 1;      // OK
 ```

 Immutability is the default: prefer `let`, and reach for `var` only when a value genuinely needs to change.
+Function parameters follow the same rule — immutable unless declared `var` (see [Mutable Parameters](/docs/functions/declaration#mutable-parameters)).

 ## Type Inference and Annotations